Originally published on Medium by CrowdsourcingK

 Over the fast few decades, technical writing has become associated with certain kinds of software known as authoring tools.
 MadCap Flare, Adobe RoboHelp and Frame Maker, DITA/XML based programs, and visual design tools like InDesign are some of the most popular.

-In short, that means, when I write documents, guides, instructions, etc., I will need to write them in such a way that the software developers will be able to review them and contribute to them easily.
+In short, that means, when you write documents, guides, instructions, etc., you will need to write them in such a way that the software developers will be able to review them and contribute to them easily.

 It just makes sense.
 Developers do not want to bother learning XML, FrameMaker, or MadCapFlare, and licensing restrictions are another barrier.